Amit Kothari

 The problem isn’t talent.
 It’s structure.

-Stanford HAI’s 2025 AI Index found 78% of organizations now deploy AI in at least one function.
-Only 6% report meaningful ROI.
+The 2025 AI Index from Fei-Fei Li’s Stanford HAI found 78% of organizations now deploy AI in at least one function.
+Yet only a small fraction see real returns.
 That gap should alarm anyone planning an AI lab from scratch.
+Understanding why AI projects fail shows that team structure matters as much as talent.

-Recent research on agentic organizations paints a different picture: small outcome-focused teams of 2-5 people can now supervise 50-100 specialized AI agents running end-to-end processes.
-Universities keep building teams like it’s 2018.
+Recent research on agentic organizations paints a different picture: small, outcome-focused teams can now orchestrate large fleets of specialized AI agents running end-to-end processes.
+Turns out, universities keep building teams like it’s 2018.
 Massive.
 Centralized.
 Disconnected from actual use cases.

 The University of Tokyo went further.
 Their Matsuo-Iwasawa Laboratory equipped actual hardware environments including robot arms, mobile manipulators, simulators, and VR devices.
 They grew from core faculty to 50 members through a research community model that attracted talent to problems, not positions.